Table of Contents Hide

 Pregnancy is a time that draws a lot of attention to food.
-Even the best efforts to include all food groups in their right amounts may create nutritional gaps in a pregnancy diet, either through cooking method or insufficient amounts of a nutrient in a food item.
+Even the best efforts to include all food groups in their right amounts may create nutritional gaps in a pregnancy diet, either through cooking methods or insufficient amounts of a nutrient in a food item.
 Further, some supplements are crucial for a healthy pregnancy and it is best to take them in addition to a good diet.
 This is where prenatal vitamins and supplements come to the rescue.

 Let’s take a look at prenatal vitamins and minerals required:

 Folic acid is recommended to women planning a baby, i.e. even before they conceive.
 Folic acid tablets must be started (or continued) till 12 weeks of pregnancy.
 It is an important supplement crucial in preventing neural tube defects like spinal bi-fida in the baby.
-It promotes development of nervous system in the initial weeks of pregnancy.
+It promotes the development of the nervous system in the initial weeks of pregnancy.

-The dosage of folic acid is sometimes increased to up to 5 milligrams in women with an increased risk of having a baby with neural tube defect.
+The dosage of folic acid is sometimes increased to up to 5 milligrams in women with an increased risk of having a baby with a neural tube defect.
 This risk can be known if:

 - The woman or her partner has a neural tube defect

 - An earlier pregnancy resulted in a neural tube defect